sylvain-viole/Postman-auto-test_GBooks-API/test-plan.md

 ## INTRODUCTION
 The product being tested is the GOOGLE BOOKS API in order to ensure integration/non-regression over a PUBLIC LIBRARY WEB SERVICE.
+***

 ## OBJECTIVES and TASKS

 ### OBJECTIVES :

-- Ensure that Client's web service requesting the Google Books API is robust and reliable.
+- Ensure that Client's web service requesting the Google Books API gets robust and reliable results

 ### TASKS :